 The Ancestry Composition Report - available in both the Ancestry Service and the Health + Ancestry Service - tells you what percent of your DNA comes from each of 45 populations worldwide.
 The reference populations aim to capture the genetic patterns around the world as it was before the widespread migrations of the past few hundred years.

-In addition, genetic groups may reflect specific locations where your ancestors likely lived during the last few hundred years, or may reflect shared ancestry with groups of people who identified as belonging to a certain ethnic group or sharing some other form of connection.
-Genetic groups typically represent ancestry on a more recent timescale than what is reflected by your population percentages.
-You can learn more about Genetic Groups here.
-Currently, there are over 2000 genetic groups in the Ancestry Composition Report.
+In addition, Country Matches and Genetic Groups may reflect specific locations where your ancestors likely lived during the last few hundred years, or may reflect shared ancestry with groups of people who identified as belonging to a certain ethnic group or sharing some other form of connection.
+Country Matches and Genetic Groups typically represent ancestry on a more recent timescale than what is reflected by your population percentages.
+You can learn more about Country Matches and Genetic Groups here.

 The vast majority of our features, including the Ancestry Composition Report and DNA Relatives feature, are based on autosomal DNA.
 Autosomal DNA is inherited from both parents, and women receive all these reports and features.